tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

         text('hit!', 373,28)
 {% endhighlight %}

+From the condition, one can establish that:
-So, the `playerx+10 >= itemx` checks if the *right edge of the head* is overlapping the *left edge of the item*; whereas the `playerx <= itemx+10` checks if the *left edge of the head* is overlapping the *right edge of the item*.
+`playerx+10 >= itemx`
+checks if the *right edge of the head* is overlapping the *left edge of the item*;
+`playerx <= itemx+10`
+checks if the *left edge of the head* is overlapping the *right edge of the item*.

 <figure>
   <img src="{{ site.url }}/img/pitl07/collision-detection-aabb-2.png" />
   <figcaption>Anywhere within the green strip registers as a hit.</figcaption>
 </figure>

-The player no longer registers a hit once he or she has passed the right edge of the item.
+The head no longer registers a hit once it has passed the right edge of the item.
 However, as indicated by the green area, the zones directly above or below the item's left/right edges still register as a hit.
 To resolve this, add additional checks for the y-axis:

 {% highlight py %}
     ...